The Sisters of Charity

 Mother Hieronymo O’Brien, SSJ passed away on January 30, 1898 in Rochester, New York.

-Of Sr. Theophilia, a native of Baltimore, all that is known is that her birth name was Margaret E. Posey, and that she was a woman of meager means, having only $3.93 to her name when she entered the Sisters on April 17, 1838 at Emmitsburg.
+Of Sr. Theophilia, a native of Baltimore, all that is known is that her birth name was Margaret E. Posey, and that she was a woman of meager means, having only the clothes on her back and $3.93 to her name when she entered the Sisters on April 17, 1838 at Emmitsburg.

 She would take her vows on March 25, 1841 and was sent to serve under Sr. McCann at the Infirmary of St. John's College in Fordham, New York.

 Frances "Fanny" Ziegler was born on January 29, 1814 in Wrightsville, Pennsylvania.
 She was the daughter of George Ziegler, a cooper, or barrelwright, who had come from Baltimore to settle along the Susquehanna River.
-Her mother, Margaret Sloat Ziegler, was the daughter of German immigrants and had been raised her family's farm.
-Margaret would convert to Catholicism after her marriage to Fanny's father in 1811.
+Her mother, Margaret Sloat Ziegler, was the daughter of German immigrants and had been raised on her family's farm.
+Margaret, a homemaker and part-time clerk for the family business, would convert to Catholicism after her marriage to Fanny's father in 1811.

 The Zieglers, whose Alsatian surname is spelled as Zeigler in some records (including the records of the Sisters of Charity) were a well-respected and devout family.
 Their children included Catharine, Frances, John, Mary, Frank, Margaret, George and Michael, as well as Rosanna, Samuel-Ferdinand and Joseph, who died in early childhood.
 Fanny also had three half-siblings from her widowed father's second marriage: Christina, Barbara and Charles.